-Ryan Cargie, BS
+Ryan Cargie, LPC

 Introduction: